2021 General Architecture Degree Guide

-General Architecture Degrees Decreasing
+General Architecture Degrees Shrinking in Popularity

 As an architect you must be able to do more than draw precisely and to scale.
 It is important to accurately focus on small details, while still having the big picture in mind.
 Use creativity and imagination in order to distinguish your style when designing physical structures.
 Students will learn how to analyze problems using critical thinking skills, as well as learn to understanding scientific theories and work through difficult math problems.
 Communication skills are highly important in order to communicate your vision.
 Architects in the field will encounter a range of tasks from designing a building to acting as a project manager.